cgwrench/rst2md/README.md

 [rst2md][] is a custom writer for Python's [Docutils][] document processing system which converts [reStructuredText][] documents to [Markdown][].

-**Note**: This project is still in early development.
-See the file TODO for the immediate roadmap.
+**Note**: This project was a simple proof of concept.
+It's not complete or ready for production in any sense.

 ## License